shreeshailaya/C-DAC-Notes/Core Java/README.md

 - Simple
 - Platform Independent
 - High Performance
-- Java is 100% object oriented everything is in class in c++ you can write main outside classs.
+- Java is 100% object oriented everything is in class in c++ you can write main outside class's.
-- java is compiled and intrepeted language.
+- java is compiled and interpreted language.
-- JIT(Just in Time) Compilier:-
+- JIT(Just in Time) Compiler:-
-	- work just before execuation.
+	- work just before execution.
-	- It conver some part of code directly into machine understanding.
+	- It convert some part of code directly into machine understanding.
 - because of this language become faster it avoid read and convert time.

 - Security over the internet
 - Robust(strong/tough)
 	- Automatic Memory Management
-	- Expection Handelling
+	- Expectation Handling
-- Multithearding(multitasking)
+- Multithreading(multitasking)
 - Distributed(Remote Server involved)
 - Dynamic
 ***